Leayal/ApplicationController/README.md

     // Our usual application's entry point here.
 If the entry point configuration is not changed. static void Main(string[] args)
     {
-        Controller controller = new Controller();
+	    // Ensure the Controller instance is disposed to release Mutex and Pipes created by the instance. using (var controller = new Controller())
+        {
             controller.Run(args);
+        }

         // Your can even use "controller.Run();".
-        // That method will try to get the command-line arguments from System.Environment.GetCommandLineArgs().
+        // That method implies that the application is running without arguments.
-        // But that may not working well.
     }

     // Derived class from the base class